 As a engineering SBIR grant writer and editor, Dr. Rodman couples her passion for scientific and engineering innovation with strong proposal writing skills.
 Her intellectual interests expand beyond her own area of expertise and encompass the broad array of research projects engaged in by her clients.
 In her work, she strives to draw out what is innovative and unique in each proposal.
-Dr. Rodman has worked on award-winning proposals on federal, state, and private projects and has helped her clients win funding ranging from $50,000 to $11 million from NSF, NIH, NASA, and the U.S. Departments of Energy, Agriculture, Defense, Transportation, Education, and Health and Human Services.
+Dr. Rodman has worked on award-winning proposals on federal, state, and private projects and has helped her clients win funding ranging from $50,000 to $11 million from NSF, NIH, NASA, and the U.S. Departments of Energy, Agriculture, Defense, Transportation, Education (S-STEM+), and Health and Human Services.
 She has special expertise in NSF grant writing, and she has worked on 25 awarded NSF proposals for her clients, totaling over $13 million.

 Dr. Rodman is available for grant writing, editing, reviewing, and coaching.
 As a writer working with subject matter experts, she can develop the proposal as an iterative process, soliciting feedback as the narrative takes shape.
 Her editing and review work will ensure that the application is well organized, complies with instructions, and presents the strongest argument possible for funding.
 Dr. Rodman can coach early-career researchers in grant writing and help them develop their ideas through an iterative process of review, critique, and editing.
 She is also available for editing journal articles, conference papers, white papers, and technical reports.